 Evernote, the Future of Computers and Dizmo

-A few weeks ago the Swiss Newspaper Tagesanzeiger published a fascinating interview with Evernote CEO Phil Libin in which he talked about the future of the computer and how we will deal with it.
+A few weeks ago the Swiss Newspaper Tagesanzeiger published a fascinating interview with Evernote CEO Phil Libin in which he talked about the future of computers and how we will deal with it.
 Since a lot of aspects are directly related to what we do at dizmo, the article lead to an exciting discussion with our CEO and CTO Matthias Aebi which we would like to share with you.

 I fully share Libin’s view.
 We are still using computers with applications, files, and folders instead of just using digital things on digitally enabled devices in a ubiquitous way.
 We are now sharing files, data and ideas through separate cloud services and this greatly enhances our capabilities, but this doesn’t change much the level of abstraction we use and even increases complexity.